EngineerBetter/engineerbetter-hugo/content/blog/engineerbetter-x-container-solutions.md

 It is not okay for those of us who know the 'secret sauce' to sit on our knowledge.
 It is precisely _because_ it is hard to convince people to change that we must not 'take our ball and go home' - **we must do more than hoard our knowledge**, out-compete the incumbents and wait for natural selection to take its course.

+**Society deserves better**:

-**Society deserves better**.
-The individuals who hate their jobs comprising obsolete manual processes.
-The worker whose savings are invested in bloated, inefficient enterprises.
-The users of services that haven't considered their needs.
-The taxpayer whose money goes to paying expensive IT contractors to manually shuffle `.csv` files around government.
-Those for whom a career in IT seems unthinkable, not realising that it is one of the greatest tools of social mobility available to us.
+* the individuals who hate their jobs comprising of obsolete manual processes;
+* the worker whose savings are invested in bloated, inefficient enterprises;
+* the users of services that haven't considered their needs;
+* the taxpayer whose money goes to paying expensive IT contractors to manually shuffle `.csv` files around government;
+* those for whom a career in IT seems unthinkable, despite it being one of the greatest tools of social mobility available to us.

 ## Thanks